sparkfun/SparkFun_BlueSMiRF-v2/docs/firmware_update.md

 From time to time, SparkFun will release new firmware for the BlueSMiRF v2 product line to add and improve functionality.
-For most users, firmware can be upgraded over a 2.4GHz WiFi network using the [OTA method](firmware_update.md#updating-firmware-over-the-air).
+For most users, firmware can be upgraded over a 2.4GHz WiFi network using the [OTA method](#updating-firmware-over-the-air-ota).
 Users can also update the firmware manually using a Command Line Interface (CLI)

-## Updating Firmware Over-The-Air (OTA)
+## Over-The-Air (OTA)

 Once the `AT-WiFiSSID` and `AT-WiFiPassword` settings have been entered for your local WiFi network, the `ATC` command can be issued to check for new firmware.
 If new firmware is available, send the `ATU` command to begin an update.

-## Manually Updating Firmware Over Serial
+## Serial Interface

 Because it's much easier to use, we recommend the OTA firmware update process.
 If that fails for some reason, the following CLI method can be used.

-### Entering Bootloader Mode
+### Bootloader Mode

 Hold the ++"PAIR"++ button while powering the BlueSMiRF v2.
 This will cause the ESP32 to enter bootloader mode.
 Once the BlueSMiRF v2 is in bootloader mode, the **STATUS** LED will be dimly lit and the **CONNECT** LED will be off.